 We also can make friends with it.
 We can welcome all the smaller and bigger deaths

-while we are alife, our changes, losses, and transitons.
+while we are alive, our changes, losses, and transitons.
 We can walk through our lifes challenges and transformations with grace and gratitude, no matter how painful and exhausting at times.
 We can celebrate the sun and the summers high and still already welcome the fall and winter and realize the dying light in the midst of summer.

 This way, we are in full contact with life and all its splendour and power and still hold

 fast to the other side of it: the dark, the moon, the doom, the withering and death.